 The Mekong River in Isaan

 It’s important to note that the Mekong River is one of the longest and calmest rivers in the world.
 The entire river would be navigable by boat from the Mekong Delta in southern Vietnam all the way to Yunnan in China, but there is a small stretch of the river at the Laos-Cambodia border.
-This rocky section immediately south of the 4000 Island in Champasak, Laos makes the river impassable beyond that point
+This rocky section immediately south of the 4000 Islands in Champasak, Laos makes the river impassable beyond that point

 While the Mekong River in Isaan marks a strict natural national boundary for most purposes, such as politics and tourism, it is a bit more of a suggestion to locals.
-During various visits to small towns in the region outside of the provincial capital, locals from both the Laos and Thailand side of the Mekong River can be seen crossing the river in small boats or sometimes even wading across in the camper, shallower sections.
+During various visits to small towns in the region outside of the provincial capital, locals from both the Laos and Thailand side of the Mekong River can be seen crossing the river in small boats or sometimes even wading across in the calmer, shallower sections.

 According to locals I talked to, this is a common occurrence where people cross for the day, often taking a product with them to sell in the neighboring town.
 Later in the day, they’ll then return home back across the river.